Islamiyat-analytics/CodeAlpha-Netflix-EDA-Task2/README.md

 * **Jupyter Notebook / VS Code**

 ## How to View
-The complete analysis and code are available in the `netflix_eda.ipynb` file.
+The complete analysis and code are available in the `CodeAlpha_Task2_EDA.ipynb` file.